MakePackease/DesignAlgo/README.md

 # DesignAlgo
-To Decide where to make Warehouses
+To Decide where to make store houses